 Appraisals and Market Studies May Inaccurately Reflect the Past, Current or Prospective Value of the Mortgaged Real Properties.
 In connection with the origination of each Mortgage, the related mortgaged real property will have been appraised by an independent appraiser.
-The appraisals will reflect market conditions as of the date of the appraisal valuations and may not reflect past, current or prospective values of the related mortgaged real properties.
-The appraisal valuations will provide "as-is" values as of the dates set forth on Exhibit A-1 to the information circular for the FREMF certificates.
-The appraisals will reflect market conditions as of the date conditions as of the date of the appraisal valuations and may not reflect past.
+The appraisals will reflect market conditions as of the date of the appraisal valuations and may not reflect past, current or prospective values of the mortgaged real properties.
+The appraisal valuations may provide "as-is" values as of the dates set forth in their related appraisal reports.

-may not reflect past, current or prospective values of the related mortgaged real properties.
 Additionally, with respect to any appraisals setting forth stabilization assumptions as to prospective values, we cannot assure you that such assumptions are or will be accurate or that the prospective values upon stabilization will be attained.
 We have not confirmed the values of the respective mortgaged real properties in the appraisals.